|Europa Cup 2012|

 |Aguero and Forlan|

-His career in Europe started slowly.
-He played poorly for Manchester United, but his career took off after heading to Spain in 2004.
+Diego Forlan's career in Europe started slowly, but his career finally took off after heading to Spain in 2004.
 He was two-time European Golden Shoe winner in 2004-2005 and then, 2008-2009.
-He won the Golden Ball at South Africa 2010, where Uruguay finished 4th.
-His best years were with Villarreal and Atletico Madrid.
+His best years were with Villarreal and Atletico Madrid, winning the UEFA Europa League with the latter.
+He had 112 caps, leading Uruguay to the 2011 Copa America title as well the semi-final of the 2010 World Cup Finals.
+He won the Golden Ball at South Africa 2010.

 FW: Luis Aragones (Spain)